-You're not going to get any special discounts or deals on iPhones if you visit an Apple Store Genius though - it's full price or nothing there, we're afraid.
+You're not going to get any special discounts or deals on brand new iPhones from an Apple Store though, we're afraid.
 You can find deals on new iPhones from other retailers - check out our round-up of the best iPhone deals to get started - but even with a deal the handsets can be prohibitively expensive.

 Because of this, many people on a budget consider switching to non-Apple kit, but that's not the only option.
 It's often possible to pick up an older model of Apple's iPhone with a big discount if you know where to look.